 - Make sure you have a dock – everyone always wants to sit by the water.
 Even if they don’t like to swim, they will most likely enjoy sitting on the dock enjoying the sights and sounds.

-One of the best things about owning a home on the water is that people will want to be outside far more than they will want to be in.
-The things you will need inside are far fewer than what you will need for outside.
-One thing we insist on is that whatever we bring to the beach is eco-friendly – even right down to every details such as our eco surf fins!
+One of the best things about owning a home on the water is that people will want to be outside for more than they will want to be in.
+The things you will need inside are far fewer than what you will need outside.
+One thing we insist on is that whatever we bring to the beach is eco-friendly – even right down to every detail such as our eco surf fins!

 Can you think of anything else to add to the list?
 Of course, you will learn as you go what you need.
 Enjoy!